adaptogens

 4. Reishi, the steady ally for long indoor days

 Reishi is a mushroom, not a leaf, brewed in East Asian tradition for centuries as a tonic for calm and resilience.
 Where the evidence is strongest is immunity: in healthy adults, a 12-week trial found a reishi extract raised natural-killer-cell activity, a front-line immune marker.
 That matters for desk workers who spend long days in shared, air-conditioned indoor air.
-Reishi is often called calming, and many people take it in the evening, but the sleep evidence is still thin, so treat that as a bonus rather than the reason.
-Look for around 200mg of a standardised extract daily.
-See Ancient Nutra's Reishi Extract.
+Reishi Extract is currently out of stock while we source new raw material.
+In the meantime, maca is worth a look for the same steady-through-the-day feel, without the sedative framing.
+See Ancient Nutra's Maca Root Extract.

 5. Power Coffee with ashwagandha, a smoother 11 am cup